klasmodin/klasmodin.github.io/_posts/2023-02-03-what-is-shape-analysis.md

   </p>
 </div>

 This is the **geodesic shape matching problem**.<d-footnote>In the litterature, this problem is often called <i>LDDMM</i>.
-It's an awful acronym, which stands for different things in different papers.
+It's a tongue-twisting acronym, which stands for different things in different papers.
 I prefer <i>geodesic shape matching</i> – because that's what it is!</d-footnote>

 ### Governing partial differential equations